Bringing a Negligence Claim Against a Surveyor

 Claims against surveyors are a type of professional negligence action.
 Claims against surveyors for professional negligence can arise when a surveyor fails to provide you with the service you can reasonably expect as a client.
 If the surveyor's negligence means that you suffer financial loss, it is possible for you to bring a claim against the surveyor to compensate you for those losses.

 Your surveyor owes you a duty of care.
-If they breach that duty, by making a mistake, then that is usually negligence.
+If they breach that duty, by making a mistake, then that is usually classed as negligence and you are entitled to compensation for the losses you have suffered.

 There are many different ways in which a surveyor can be negligent and some examples of negligent mistakes made by surveyors are: